Spektrum DX6i Review

 Bottom line...

 If you are looking for great value and performance in a computerized radio with features usually seen on computerized radios that cost more, the Spektrum DX6i is hard to beat.
-In the entry level computerized RC radio world, the DX6i offers the best bang for the buck in my opinion!
+In the entry level computerized RC radio world, the DX6i offers great bang for the buck in my opinion, yet gets you into a good name brand system!

 • Spektrum DX6i Transmitter